metric-al/gtm_metrical_library/README.md

 ## General Info

+### Template Installation

+1. Download the `template.tpl` file found within the template's GitHub repository.
+You may find a link to a template's GitHub repo directly under its section heading in the current document.

+2. Once you have the template file, create a new template within GTM and select 'import' from the vertical three dot menu.
+Select the template file you downloaded.

+3. After creating the template, create a new tag and select the template you just created asthe tag's configuration.

+4. Finally, follow the instructions below for each tag to ensure that the tag's fields and triggers are properly configured.

 ### Deploying to Test/Staging & Production

 Please work with your Metrical point of contact (PoC) to ensure you’re using the correct endpoints when deploying your software changes.
 All Metrical implementations must first take place in a Test/Staging environment.
 Once your Metrical PoC has ensured that all data transmitted to Metrical is formatted correctly and persisting as expected, you may then move your changes to a production environment.